 There are a lot of rumours about why Oxford may have attempted to assassinate the queen, one prominent one being that he was under instruction from a political faction called Young England – which he alleged included the King of Hanover and Lord Palmerston among its members.

-The Queen never believed her uncle to have been behind the attempt on her life, describing Oxford’s claims as “wonderful improbabilities” in her diary on the 15 of June, 1840.
+The Queen never believed her uncle to have been behind the attempt on her life, describing Oxford’s claims as “wonderful improbabilities” in her diary on 15 June 1840.

 Oxford’s family pleaded insanity on his part and, as they could find no evidence that the guns were loaded with anything other than gunpowder, the jury found him not guilty.